-Design Approach Zones Location Specific Considerations Piers Security Closures Materials & Finishes
+Design Approach Zones Location Specific Considerations Piers

-Signage Storefront Signage Promotional Signage Secondary & Informational Digital Media & Audio Interior Materials & Finishes Furniture & Fixtures
+Storefront Signage Promotional Signage Secondary & Informational Digital Media & Audio

+Interior Materials & Finishes Furniture & Fixtures Kiosks & RMU's Lighting

 The storefront is the most visible and prominent element of each location; it sets the tone and makes the strongest brand statement for an operator.
 Therefore, it is essential that the storefront design relate to and reflect the Northwest Sense of Place design vision.
 The following definitions and guidelines will help to ensure a successful design.